Journal Entries

 Exporting Journal Entries

-Export your transactions:
+Export an account’s transactions:

-2. Apply any filters (date range, account)
+2. Apply any filters (date range, payee, amount)

-5. File downloads with all visible entries
+4. The file downloads with all visible entries

 Tips for Clean Records